nathanfaucett/js-messenger_websocket_adapter/README.md

-MessengerWebSocketAdaptor
+MessengerWebSocketAdapter
 =======

-MessengerWebSocketAdaptor for the browser and node.js
+MessengerWebSocketAdapter for the browser and node.js